mauricemach/zappa/index.md

   app.address().port, app.settings.env
 {% endhighlight %}

-And throws in some features while at it:
+And throws in some additional features while at it:

 {% highlight coffeescript %}
 require('zappa') ->